Severson-Group/AMDC-Hardware/Accessories/ExpansionBoard_DAC/docs/README.md

 <img src="images/amdc-dac.jpg">

-This document describes the design considerations and implementation details for the AMDC DAC expansion board.
+This document describes the design considerations and implementation details for the AMDC digital-to-analog converter (DAC) expansion board.
 A block diagram is presented and each component is discussed in detail.
 Specifications of each component are provided based on the datasheet.

 ## Relevant Hardware Versions